Edinburgh Napier University: Rankings

-Edinburgh Napier ranks 401 – 500th in the Times World University rankings.
-It is also rated five stars for teaching, internationalisation and employability by the QS Stars international university rankings.
+In 2025, Edinburgh Napier ranked 501 – 600th in the Times Higher Education World University Rankings and 801-805th in the QS World University Rankings.
+It was also rated five stars for teaching, internationalisation and employability by the QS Stars international university rankings.

 In the Times and The Sunday Times Good University Guide 2021, Edinburgh Napier was ranked the top modern university in Scotland while the 2020 National Student Survey ranked the institution number one for student satisfaction in Edinburgh.
-In The Guardian University Guide 2017, the university was ranked top in the UK for adding value to students.
-This score is calculated by tracking students from enrolment to graduation and compares their final degree award with their qualifications upon entry.

 Research and knowledge transfer

 Edinburgh Napier has a wide range of research centres and institutes including: